- Contact Us +1 224 529 4400

 Each CPT code describes an individual medical, diagnostic, or surgical procedure or service.
 The AMA created each code to best reflect the service rendered by the provider.
 The medical coder’s job is to choose the code that best reflects the service rendered by the healthcare professional.

-We will look at the requirements for performing these procedures as well as documenting them using the correct medical codes for speech therapist.
+We will look at the requirements for performing these procedures as well as documenting them using the correct medical codes for speech therapists.

 CPT Code 92507: Treatment of speech, language, voice, communication, and/or auditory processing disorder, Individual